walteis/ArduinoExperiments/Weather_Station_Sender/README.md

 This project is a weather station sensing unit proof of concept utilizing a 433MHz transmitter and various weather sensors.
 Inital build is limited to temp/humidity.

 Data is sent in a home-grown packet with station id and sensor readings.

+### Note:
+The schematic shows an RHT03 instead of a DHT11.
+This is only because Fritzing didn't have a DHT11 component available for the drawing.

 ## Packet structure
   unit id (three bytes) <br />
   packet type (two bytes) <br />